The (too?) complex state of Emojis in 2024

 Personal Reflections

-While I think the idea of supporting skin tones and gender variations was admirable (the direction support is just strange), I think it was a wrong turn made by the emoji standard.
+While I think the skin tones and gender variations was admirable (direction support is just strange), I think it was a wrong turn, where good intentions caused the Emoji standard a lot of harm.

-I loved the clean, one standard for everyone idea that the emoji standard had in its early days.
-Opening it up to variations means you’ve got to keep varying.
+I loved the clean, simple standard that the standard had in its early days.
+Opening up to variations means you’ve got to keep varying.

 Because let’s face it, there are more skintones than this, more gender variations than this.
-By including some, you will exclude others.
+By only including some, you will exclude others.
+And includign everyone just doesn’t scale.

-As a friend of mine said: an approach of “excluding everyone” leads to including everyone.
+Instead, as a friend of mine said it: an approach of excluding everyone leads to including everyone.

 Perhaps too much focus on skin tone and gender mostly appeal to people who put too much focus on skin tone and gender?